Dr. Ahava Shira,

 Poet, Memoir Writer, Dancer, Visual Artist

-& Mentor of Creative and Therapeutic Writing
+~ Teacher of Therapeutic Writing

-“I absolutely LOVE what I do.
-There is so much joy in creating a safe, sacred space where women gather to connect, write, listen, witness and honour each other.
+I absolutely LOVE what I do.
+There is so much joy in creating a brave and sacred space where women gather to connect, write, listen, witness and honour each other.
 I feel so fortunate to offer this empowering and transformative work for women.

 Here’s how I developed this beautiful work: